 - Major Works Good Practice Guide for Social Landlords

 - Major Works: A Guide for Leaseholders of Social Landlords

 Alternative Dispute Resolution

-Managing major works effective can help to reduce potential areas of dispute and to keep matters out of the courts and tribunals.
+Managing major works effectively can help to reduce potential areas of dispute and to keep matters out of the courts and tribunals.

-Disputes over major works can be lengthy and costly and often with no obvious winner at the end.
-Some may be settle through negotiations or using the landlord’s internal dispute resolution process.
+Disputes over major works can be lengthy, costly, and often have no obvious winner at the end.
+Some may be settled through negotiations or using the landlord’s internal dispute resolution process.
 However, the parties may wish to look to an independent third party to consider matters afresh where matters have not been settled.

-The Leasehold Advisory Service (LEASE) will be providing two such dispute resolution options for landlords and leaseholders.
+The Leasehold Advisory Service (LEASE) provides two such dispute resolution options for landlords and leaseholders in Wales.